seanlb02/FilmSpot/README.md

 Once you have returned a list of movies, you are given the option to add them to your watchlist.
 Enter 'yes' here to add and authenticate by entering your account username.

-If you do not yet have am account, no stress.
+If you do not yet have an account, don't stress.
 You will be prompted to enter a username which will set you up.
-AFter entering a name and saving your first reccomended list to your watchlist, you will be set up in our system.
+After entering a name and saving your first reccomended list to your watchlist, you will be set up in our system.

 Go 'back' to the main menu and have another go at looking at your watchlist ('Option 2.
 ')

-### FilmSpot Trivia
+### Option 4.
+FilmSpot Trivia

 Film spot trivia is a simple hollywood knowledge-tester.
 Users who are game are provided with a short film bio per round, and are tasked with guessing the film's title.